luposlip/excel-clj/README.md

 # excel-clj

-Declarative generation of Excel documents & PDFs with Clojure from higher level abstractions (tree, table) or via a manual grid specification, with boilerplate-free common sense styling.
+Declarative generation of Excel documents with Clojure from higher level abstractions (tree, table) or via a manual grid specification, with boilerplate-free common sense styling.